 Last View Conversion

-A metric typically seen in passive digital ads such as display or TV where an ad view influences a conversion without the need for an ad click.
+A metric that is typically seen in passive digital ads such as display or TV where an ad view influences a conversion without the need for an ad click.

 Linear TV refers to traditional television viewing.
 In order to watch a show, the viewer must tune into the specific channel of the broadcaster at the appointed time.
 Viewers cannot pause or replay the content.